garyPenhook/avr_stack_analyzer/README.md

 - **NEW: Section information for reliable text section location**
 - **NEW: Robust ELF parsing for different compiler outputs**
 - **NEW: Support for Intel HEX file format**
+- **NEW: Support for modern AVR microcontrollers (ATtiny 0/1/2-series, ATmega 0/1-series, AVR DA/DB/DD/EA)**
+- **NEW: Automatic architecture detection for proper memory and vector handling**

 ### 6. Pattern Recognition
 - Standard function prologue detection